Half-million infected worldwide as economic toll rises

 “Our first concern is food, not the virus,” said Suresh Kumar, 60, a bicycle rickshaw rider in New Delhi whose family of six relies on his daily earnings of 300 rupees, or $4.
 “I don’t know how I will manage.”

-Around the globe, the death toll rose to about 8,200 in Italy, 4,100 in Spain and 1,700 in France, including a 16-year-old.
-The US had more than 1,000 deaths, about 400 of them in New York State, the worst hotspot in the nation.
+Around the globe, the death toll rose to about 8,200 in Italy, 4,300 in Spain and 1,700 in France, including a 16-year-old.
+The US had about 1,300 deaths, about 400 of them in New York State, the worst hotspot in the nation.
 Most of those victims were in New York City, where hospitals are getting swamped.

+A running count kept by Johns Hopkins University showed the United States now had the most reported cases of any country Thursday, with more than 85,000.
+Italy and China, the latter of which was the origin of the outbreak late last year, both had reported more than 80,000.

 From New York’s Fifth Avenue and London’s Piccadilly Circus to the boulevards of Paris and the streets of Rome and Madrid, restaurants, hotels, airlines, giant chains and small shops are all shuttered, and factories across both continents have ground to a halt, as cities, states and entire countries have ordered the closing of nonessential businesses and instructed people to stay home.